 If you have lost your top up card and you still have a little bit of money left on it, unfortunately there is nothing a PayPoint shopkeeper can help you with in terms of a refund.
 You will have to ask for a new card and top it up with fresh money.
 In terms of getting a refund for the credit on your lost card, take a meter reading immediately after you lose your card, and present this to your supplier.
 Your supplier will provide you with credit and you won’t lose any credit you paid for.

-Alternatively, you can request a new prepayment card from your energy supplier.
+Alternatively, you can request a new prepayment card from energy suppliers such as OVO Energy.
 Usually, your supplier will post you a new pay as you go card within 3 days.

 In terms of topping up without your card, simply contact your energy supplier on the phone to get your top up card premise number.
 Your premise number is a 19-digit number and you can also find it on any PayPoint or Payzone receipt.
 You can use this number to top up normally, such as at your nearest PayPoint or Payzone store.
 The shopkeeper will simply enter your premise number, and your credit will be applied immediately.
 Remember to order a new card top up though, because this is easier than simply using your premise number.